masberta/serverlessland-lambda-bedrock-pattern/README.md

 `source test`

 This will execute a bash script invoking the Lambda function just deployed.
-Open `response1.json` to `reponse4.json` to validate the Lambda funtion sucessfully invoked Bedrock and provided the correction definition of `function` in four different contexts.
+Open `response1.json` to `reponse4.json` to validate the Lambda funtion sucessfully invoked Bedrock and provided the correct definition of `function` in four different contexts.